 Earnings Elasticities: We convert the reduced-form estimates of earnings responses to the 2009 tax reform into elasticities with respect to $1 - \tau$.
-Our preferred specification is based on the quadruple-differences approach described above, comparing the triple-differences estimates for job movers and job stayers.
-Merging the pre-reform (placebo) and post-reform datasets, the earnings elasticity ε can be estimated from the following regression:
+This is done using the quadruple-differences approach just described.
+Merging the pre-reform (placebo) and post-reform datasets, the earnings elasticity ε is estimated from the following regression: